SebbyBlack/js-one-hundred-project/README.md

 </p>
 <br>
 <p align="center">
-All of these projects were from the <a href="https://jsbeginners.com/">jsbeginners</a> website, though I did not use any of their code or files, everything was created by myself.
-I just took the ideas for the challenges.
+All of these projects were from either the <a href="https://jsbeginners.com/">jsbeginners</a> website, or the <a href="https://javascript30.com/"> JavaScript30 </a> website, though I did not use any of their code JavaScript, I did use files such as images, audio, or html boilerplate when necessary.
 </p>

 <br>